rackspace/runway/docs/source/cfngin/migrating.rst

 Build-in Hooks
 ==============

-All hooks available in Stacker_ 1.7.0 are available in Runway's CFNgin at the same path within ``runway.cfngin``.
+All hooks available in Stacker_ 1.7.0 are available in Runway's CFNgin at the same path within ``r4y.cfngin``.

 .. rubric:: Example Definition
 .. code-block:: yaml